Ontica/Empiria.Land/README.md

 This repository corresponds to the system's backend just for the Land Recording System.

-The project is based on C# 6.0 and .NET Framework 4.6 and the web API is tailored on ASP .NET Web API 2.2.
+The project is based on C# 7.0 and .NET Framework 4.7, and the web API is tailored on ASP .NET Web API.

 As other Empiria products, this backend runs over [Empiria Framework](https://github.com/Ontica/Empiria.Core) components and, as usual, needs some of the [Empiria Extensions](https://github.com/Ontica/Empiria.Extensions).